First in History: Qing Dynasty Yixing Teapots of TianQing Clay Found in US 清代天青泥紫砂壶首次被发现

 It has dark green color before being used（久置未用）呈黑灰色

 Picture taken after dry-up of usage .
 Notice its shiny jade-like appearance

-By comparison, a teapot previously considered made of "Republic green" clay should also made of TianQing clay.
+By comparison, a teapot previously considered of "Republic green" clay might also be made of TianQing clay.
 It clearly developed a satiny sheen after only a few day's usage.

 Bamboo Yixing Teapot JingYuanZhai JichangZhi mark of TianQing Clay清康熙静远斋继长制天青泥竹段壶